gururaghav2925/attack-rifle-with-character/README.md

 # Ex-04-Attach Rifle with character mesh and implementation bullet spawn from Rifle
-# Experiment: Attaching Rifle to Character Mesh and Implementing Bullet Spawn from Rifle

 ## Aim
 To attach a rifle to a character's skeletal mesh and implement the functionality for bullets to spawn from the rifle's muzzle when fired.